JackBister/logsuck/README.md

 Multiple extractors can be specified by using the fieldextractor flag multiple times. (defaults "(\w+)=(\w+)" and "(?P<\_time>\d\d\d\d/\d\d/\d\d \d\d:\d\d:\d\d.\d\d\d\d\d\d)")

+`-forceStaticConfig <boolean>`
+Enables "static config" mode.
+In this mode, you cannot modify the configuration of Logsuck using the GUI.
+All configuration must be made through the command line or the JSON configuration file.
+By default, this is disabled.

+`-forwarder <address>` Sets Logsuck to run in forwarder mode, with the recipient expected to run at the given address.
+By default, this is disabled.

 `-help`
 Print information about command line options and quit.

+`-recipient <address>` Sets Logsuck to run in recipient mode and receives events on the given address.
+By default, this is disabled.

 `-timelayout <string>`
 The layout of the timestamp which will be extracted in the \_time field.
 For more information on how to write a timelayout and examples, see https://golang.org/pkg/time/#Parse and https://golang.org/pkg/time/#pkg-constants. (default "2006/01/02 15:04:05")